psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 On the morrow, at the appearance of day.
 We awoke out of our slumbers,
-" It is time for us," said the daughter of the king,
+"It is time for us," said the daughter of the king,
-" To go without delay to our own land."
+"To go without delay to our own land."

 We prepared ourselves without a stay.
 And we took our leave of the virgin.